observingClouds/eurec4a_snd/README.md

 ## Installation

-The package can be installed with `conda`:
+The package can be installed with `conda` (https://www.anaconda.com/distribution/):

 The best option is to create a new environment to not run into dependency problems with pre-installed package: